ied206/Joveler.FileMagician/README.md

 |          | armhf        | Yes    |
 |          | arm64        | Yes    |

-I want to support macOS devices but I cannot, because I do not have any macOS devices.
+**Note:** I want to support macOS, but I do not have any macOS device.
+Please contribute to macOS support!

 #### Tested linux distributions